-What Type of Solar Panel System Is Best for Your Home?
+What Solar Panel Types are Best for Your Home?

 If you’ve already begun shopping the different types of solar panels, you’ve probably noticed that they don’t all look exactly alike.
 But it’s not just cosmetic—solar panels don’t all perform the same either.

 Wondering which types of solar panels are best for you?
 Much will depend on your price range, roof space, and access to sunlight.

 Let’s look at the major types of panels and what you need to know to be a smart solar energy shopper.

 Today’s solar panels can be traced to an accidental discovery at a Bell Telephone Lab over half a century ago.
 A researcher noticed a photovoltaic reaction in a bar of silicon.
 The New York Times in 1954 called it “the beginning of a new era, leading eventually to the realization of one of mankind’s most cherished dreams— the harnessing of the almost limitless energy of the sun for the uses of civilization.”